neondatabase/website/content/docs/import/import-from-neon.md

     postgres://<user>:<password>@ep-polished-water-579720.us-east-2.aws.neon.tech:5432/<dbname>
     ```

-4. Prepare your dump and import command.
+4. Prepare your import command.
 It will look something like this:

     ```bash
     pg_dump postgres://myneonrole:a1B2c3D4e5F6@ep-dawn-union-749234.us-east-2.aws.neon.tech:5432/<dbname> | psql postgres://myneonrole:a1B2c3D4e5F6@ep-polished-water-579720.us-east-2.aws.neon.tech:5432/<dbname>
     ```

-5. Run the dump and import command from your terminal or command window.
+5. Run the import command from your terminal or command window.
+6. If you no longer require the old project, you can remove it.
+See [Delete a project](../manage/projects#delete-a-project).

 ## Need help?